Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Introduction

 \subsection{Overview, Motivation}

 \textit{Generative models} in machine learning define an active area of research \cite{Kobyzev:2019aa,Papamakarios:2021vu,Ruthotto:2021tv}.
 Corresponding research objectives include \begin{enumerate}[(i)] \item the representation of complex probability distributions, \item efficient sampling from such distributions, and \item computing the likelihoods of unseen data points. \end{enumerate} The target probability distribution is typically not given, except for a finite sample set (empirical measure).
-The modeling task concerns the generation of the target distribution by transporting a simple reference measure, typically the multivariate standard normal distribution, using a smooth diffeomorphism.
-The latter is realized by a network with trainable parameters that are optimized by maximizing the likelihood of the given data or a corresponding surrogate objective which is more convenient regarding numerical optimization.
+The modeling task concerns the generation of the target distribution by transporting a simple reference measure, typically the multivariate standard normal distribution, using a corresponding pushforward mapping.
+This mapping is realized by a network with trainable parameters that are optimized by maximizing the likelihood of the given data or a corresponding surrogate objective which is more convenient regarding numerical optimization.
 This class of approaches are called \textit{normalizing flows} in the literature.

+Discrete joint probability distributions abound in applications, yet have received less attention in the literature on generative models.
+The recent survey paper \cite{Kobyzev:2019aa} concludes with a short paragraph devoted to discrete distributions and the assessment that ``the generalization of normalizing flows to discrete distributions remains an open problem''.
+Likewise, the survey paper \cite{Papamakarios:2021vu} briefly discusses generative models of discrete distributions in \cite[Section 5.3]{Papamakarios:2021vu}.
+The authors state that ``compared to flows on $\R^{D}$, discrete flows have notable theoretical limitations''.
+The survey paper \cite{Ruthotto:2021tv} does not mention at all generative models of discrete distributions.